 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

 We’ve rounded up everything you need to know about Shopify and Lightspeed, including their strengths, main differences, price points, and more, so read on to learn which POS is best for you.
-Alternatively, you can always take our free POS quiz if you want us to take away some of the guesswork and get quotes tailored to your business.
+Alternatively, you can always take our free POS comparison tool if you want us to take away some of the guesswork and get quotes tailored to your business.

 Lightspeed vs Shopify: At a Glance